 The Osler Library of the History of Medicine was founded with Sir William Osler’s personal book collection, which he had carefully assembled as a resource for future medical students, a contribution to an elevated level of scholarship that goes far beyond the generosity of his gift.
 Research materials, such as the fragile scientific equipment used by Nobel Prize winner Ernest Rutherford, displayed along with his hand-written notes, also serve as an inspiration to students who can witness the process of past discoveries and the achievements of one of McGill’s own.

 It was in celebration of this tradition of excellence that the Heritage Advisory Committee presented the Historical Collections websites to the extended McGill community in September 2010.
 The original Principal’s Heritage Advisory Committee was Prof. Annmarie Adams, Julia Gersovitz, Prof. Graham Bell, Prof. David Green, The Honourable Nicholas Kasirer, Pamela Miller, Prof. Sherry Olson, Theresa Rowat, and Prof. Brian Young.

-The work of the committee continues with plans to update the website, host a conference, and a produce a publication.
+The work of the committee continues with plans to update the website, host a conference, and to produce a publication.
 The current committee members are:

 Annmarie Adams, Chair

 David Noble Harpp